holoviz/panel/doc/developer_guide/index.md

 ### Conda

-Developing Panel requires a wide range of packages that are not easily and quickly available using pip.
+Developing all aspects of Panel requires a wide range of packages that are not easily and quickly available using pip.
 To make this more manageable, core developers rely heavily on the [conda package manager](https://conda.io/docs/intro.html) for the free [Anaconda](https://anaconda.com/downloads) Python distribution.
 However, ``conda`` can also install non-Python package dependencies, which helps streamline Panel development greatly.
-It is *strongly* recommended that anyone developing Panel also use ``conda``, and the remainder of the instructions will assume that ``conda`` is available.
+It is *strongly* recommended that any regular or experienced contributor use ``conda``.

 To install Conda on any platform, see the [Download conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html) section of the `conda documentation`_.